bwaidelich/Wwwision.Users/README.md

 ### CLI interaction

-A [CommandController](Classes/Application/Command/UserCommandController.php) deminstrates interaction with aggregates from CLI
+A [CommandController](Classes/Application/Command/UserCommandController.php) demonstrates interaction with aggregates from CLI

 ### Policy with runtime evaluations